YihuaLiang95/Lab2cRobot-Beta/README.md

    The voiceprint module includes three parts: voice recording, voice recognizing and speech synthesis.

    Implemented the voiceprint module into the voice module, so we can turn on the voiceprint module using voice command.
+   # 6. Week 11</br>
+   Planning to build the communication interface to automaticly update the file onto the server.